entropicalabs/openqaoa-website/docs/what-is-the-qaoa.md

 is minimized.
 Where $x$ is a vector of $n$ components ($x_i \in \pm 1$), and $J_{ij}$ and $h_i$ are constants.
 Each different problem will have different $J_{ij}$ and $h_i$ values.

-The function can be enconded in a cost Hamiltonian the following way:
+The function can be encoded in a cost Hamiltonian the following way:

 $$ \mathcal{H}_C = \sum_{i=1}^n h_i \sigma_i^z + \sum_{i,j} J_{i j} \sigma_i^z \sigma_j^z  $$